musikele/blog-eleventy/_posts/2026-05-08-another-pet-project-da-quando-non-piove.md

 This project took 1-2 hours to be completed.
 Honestly, the thing I spent most time on was connecting the domain name to netlify, and debugging an issue with the search bar - one can fetch the situation of any city in the world.

+Cool things to know:

+- multilanguage hasn't been done with fancy libraries, it's just two jsons of strings, one per language, and the right one is selected from the user's locale.
+- I've used Vite to develop and bundle the site and it's blazing fast.
+All the code is typescript.
+- Yes, even a small site like this has tests: i used vitest for it.

 I'd like to thank the services that expose a free API for this, which are:

 - [OpenStreetMaps](https://nominatim.openstreetmap.org/) , that allows me to find the name of the city from the device's coordinates;